NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 http://noomap.info/
 http://iwg.life/s7foundation/

-ARC is currently being built in NodeJS and untilises a Semantic Graph to store and represent it's data, it will also contain a revountery AI system.
+ARC is currently being built in NodeJS and untilises a Semantic Graph to store and represent it's data, it will also contain a revolutionary AI system.
 We cannot say more on this at the moment because Chris wants to keep this project under the radar at the moment...

 ### Node.JS Integration